notmarshmllow/credax/README.md

  CREDAX by default tries to **bypass 403 Resopnse** using a list of custom Headers.
 Just run credax against a domain name and let CREDAX do all the work for you.
  Credax uses **127.0.0.1 IP Address** to bypass 403 response.

- You can also set Custom IP Address to Bypass 403 Resposne using `-IP` Switch.
+ You can also set Custom IP Address, Host Address or Path to Bypass 403 Resposne using `-IP` Switch.

  `python3 -d https://google.com/ -w wordlists.txt -IP 8.8.8.8`

- You can also use `-HOST` switch to pass string as an argument instead of an IP Address to bypass 403 Response.
-This string can be a `domain name` or any path such as `/admin` to bypass 403 Response.

  `python3 -d https://google.com/ -w wordlists.txt -HOST localhost`

  `python3 -d https://google.com/ -w wordlists.txt -HOST /admin`

  # COMMANDS